Chicago Energy Benchmarking: Taking Action to Improve Energy Efficiency

-Review the building’s energy benchmarking results, starting with two key metrics – energy use intensity (EUI) and the 1-100 ENERGY STAR Score.
-If you are responsible for benchmarking a building, simply log into the ENERGY STAR Portfolio Manager tool to view this information - see the sample screen shot of the Portfolio Manager Metrics Summary to the right.
-The 1-100 score is also shown on the annual Chicago Energy Profile sent by email to each reporting property.
+Review the building’s energy benchmarking results, starting with three key metrics – energy use intensity (EUI), the 1-100 ENERGY STAR Score, and the Chicago Energy Rating your building has received.
+If you are responsible for benchmarking a building, simply log into the ENERGY STAR Portfolio Manager tool to view the EUI and the 1-100 Score - see the sample screen shot of the Portfolio Manager Metrics Summary to the right.
+The 1-100 score is also shown on the annual Chicago Energy Rating Placard sent by mail to each reporting property.
 Otherwise, you may need to review publicly-available information (online here at the City's Data Portal) or ask the property owner or manager for the information.

 Next, understand your property's performance in light of results from similar properties:

 - Review your numbers compare to the Chicago averages for your property type here: Average EUIs and ENERGY STAR scores by property type.

 - To review data from similar properties across the nation, use the free Building Performance Database from the U.S. Department of Energy.

 2.)
 DIVE DEEPER INTO DATA: Understand Energy Use in the Building

 Comparisons of monthly or annual usage from different time periods can start to provide more insights into your property’s energy use.
 For example, a spike in usage at a specific time could be a red flag that building equipment is not performing correctly.